eficode-academy/artifactory-katas/virtual_repositories/README.md

     different combinations of repositories depending on the needs of your application.
     The ones below are just provided as examples.

-* A "sandbox, development and JCenter-remote" repository, for sandbox testing your application.
+* A "sandbox, development and mvnrepository-remote" repository, for sandbox testing your application.
 * A "Quality Assurance and Release" repostory, for doing a functional test, specifying dependency to an explicit artifact in the QA-repository and using the rest from the release repository.